Wednesday, December 31, 2008

 Mission: Mkombozi works with about 1,000 street and vulnerable children and youth, their families and communities in Northern Tanzania.
 It seeks to help them grow in mind, body and spirit as well as build a more caring society for all supported by the rule of law.
 It challenges the status quo and acts as a catalyst for civil society organizations in developing relevant and sustainable programs that ensures their participation while facilitating human processes that seek to improve lives of street and vulnerable children and youth in Tanzania.

-: Children’s Program: Street work (mobile school, street banking tool kit, legal aid, health), education for street and vulnerable children and youth (non-formal, primary, secondary, vocational and university), family reintegration (home visits, follow ups), self-actualization (recreation, sports, leisure), self-reliance (group housing, small business skills training, employment linking, small loans and grants), temporary shelter (food, medical, clothing, accommodation), fostering, psychosocial support (counseling, mental health) and mentoring.
+Programming Summary: Children’s Program: Street work (mobile school, street banking tool kit, legal aid, health), education for street and vulnerable children and youth (non-formal, primary, secondary, vocational and university), family reintegration (home visits, follow ups), self-actualization (recreation, sports, leisure), self-reliance (group housing, small business skills training, employment linking, small loans and grants), temporary shelter (food, medical, clothing, accommodation), fostering, psychosocial support (counseling, mental health) and mentoring.

 Community Engagement (local authority, ‘budget trucking’, schools, communities), Advocacy & Research (litigation, 50% campaign, street census, resilience research), ACTT (Affordable Computer Technology in Tanzania – refurbishment, maintenance & sale, creating IT centers in schools, computer training), Governance, Management and Administration (Board of Trustees, Senior Management Team, Human Resource and Finance).